April 26, 2017 (Updated: May 4, 2023)

 Let’s say you run a makeup tips blog, and some of your best evergreen content involves how to do winged eyeliner.
 That post is very versatile, because you can link to it in a post about doing evening makeup, a post about how to change up your eyes, or a post about doing makeup to mimic a certain celebrity’s look.

 In fact, when you want to promote your own evergreen content, try creating ideas for new blog posts that will naturally link back to your evergreen posts.
 For example: what kind of posts might include a mention of winged eyeliner?
 You might think of a Halloween post, a New Year’s Makeup Look post, or even a vlog idea.
-When you’re stuck trying to come up with new topics for content, return to your evergreen.
-Pick a piece to promote, and ideate around it.
+When you need some help with topic creation, return to your evergreen.
+Pick a piece to promote and ideate around it.

 Evergreen content is designed to last for a long time, but even evergreen content becomes irrelevant eventually.
 With anything from new technology to changing laws, your evergreen content can lose its edge or end up containing incorrect information.
 So keep it current by posting updates to it.
 Even a post about the history of something deserves a few updates as the years pass and that history gets longer.